Lihongjiang-material/Zr-Nb_ML_potential/README.md

 1. Copy all the files in src to LAMMPS/src directory
 2. Compile LAMMPS
-3. The ML file named Param_ML_pot.txt, it contains all the ML parameters.

 === Run the simple LIT test ===